ncatlab/nlab-content/pages/18125.md

 =--

-In fact a stronger statement hods: [[paracompact Hausdorff spaces are normal]].
+In fact a stronger statement holds: [[paracompact Hausdorff spaces are normal]].

 To prove this, consider the following lemma: